alfrix/docs/docs/library/nestopia_ue.md

 Make sure the custom palette file is named 'custom.pal'

+Also, the 'Palette' core option must be set to custom.

 Custom color palettes for the NES can be generated with either of these tools.

 - [Bisqwit's NTSC NES palette generator](http://bisqwit.iki.fi/utils/nespalette.php)